PierreBezuchow/front-end-interview-preparation-guide/README.md

 # Practice

 This is where it all comes together.
 Go through as many practice problems as you can.
-There's no secret to it other than time, effort, and repitition.
+There's no secret to it other than time, effort, and repetition.
 If you don't know an answer spend extra time understanding it.

 ### Practice questions 🔑